About PetersPioneersPhilip and Sarah McNally Biggins Family

 BIGGINS—Philip, beloved husband of Sarah E. Biggins, deceased, father of Leslie and Arthur.
 Funeral from his late residence, 950 Greenwood terrace, Tuesday, Dec.
 2, 8:30 a. m., to St. Vincent’s church, by automobiles to Calvary.

 Philip was also survived by his older sister Anna Biggins Gaffey.
 The 1910 census shows Anna living with her daughter Maggie Gaffey Rowe at 7138 Bennett Avenue in Chicago.
-Anna died there at age 80 on February 7, 1914, and was buried in Indiana (death certificate).
+Anna died there at age 80 on February 7, 1914, and was buried in Collegeville, Indiana (death certificate).

 Philip and Sarah: 2 children, 5 grandchildren, 16 great grandchildren